dan-prev/house-prediction/README.md

 XGBoost performed best overall, with the lowest RMSE after tuning and applying a log transformation to the target variable.
 Tree-based models generally outperformed linear ones, though regularization helped improve Ridge and Lasso results.
 The project also explored feature importance, basic feature engineering, and visualized key trends in the data.

-All code for training and evaluation is available in the linked Colab notebook.
 This report summarizes the workflow, key findings, and model comparisons in a clear and structured format.